How do I report gathered competitive intelligence?

 Although personality type analysis can suggest management expectations, an easier way is to ask colleagues or the manager themselves how they would like the reports formatted.

 A final aspect that you should consider when communicating information is the mode of communication.
 You have a number of options including face-to-face, presentation, telephone, email, and written memo.
 Which you choose also depends on the receiving manager’s personality as well as their location and the sensitivity of the intelligence.
 Access to highly sensitive information may need to be restricted to those with the need to know.
-Thus care needs to be taken to control written material and especially e-mailed data.
+Thus care needs to be taken to control written material and especially e-mailed and online data.
 In some cases, where the location allows, a face-to-face meeting may be the safest approach.

 Other information – a product comparison matrix, for example – may be made accessible to staff that need to know how competitor products compare.
 This group may include sales people, customer relationship staff, marketing and product management.
 As a result such information may need a wide distribution and may possibly be placed on the corporate intranet.